alexeyoganezov/oldskull/README.md

 - Replace successful well-known paradigms with [weird and unobvious one](https://reactjs.org/docs/hooks-intro.html)

-I think all of that is unnecessary and "Old Scull Framework" is developed to prove it.
+I think all of that is unnecessary and "Old Skull Framework" is developed to prove it.

 ## Overview